Highlights from Orange Wine Festival 2017

 In November 2017, we took the train from Budapest, Hungary to Vienna, Austria to attend the Orange Wine Festival 2017.
-We are huge fans of macerated white wines (orange/amber wines).
-It was our first time at this annual event, and it was everything we hoped it would be.
+We are huge fans of orange wines (macerated white/skin-contact amber wines).
+It was our first time at this annual event, and it was everything we had hoped it would be.

 Orange Wine Festival 2017